Media Queries Level 5

 The following additions were made to this module since the 2020-03-03 First Public Working Draft:

-Changes since the Media Queries Level 4
+Changes for FPWD (since the Media Queries Level 4)

 Acknowledgments